TaliBytes/php-home-server/readme.md

 ### Once The Server Is Configured

-- In your CLI, navigate to the folder the server utilizes for the static files (eg index.php under /var/www/your_site on Linux or C:/inetpub/root on Windows).
+- In your CLI, navigate to the folder the server utilizes for the static files (eg _onstart.php under /var/www/your_site on Linux or C:/inetpub/root on Windows).
 Initialize a git repository.
 - Clone this repo using `git clone https://github.com/TaliBytes/php-home-server`
 - restart Apache/IIS/your web-server
   - `systemctl restart apache2` for Linux